wraith13/save-vscode-schemas/README.md

 ## How to use.

-2. `Run Extension`.
-3. Open workspace.
 1. Edit `./source/config.json`.
+2. `Run Extension` or `Run Extension without others`.
+3. Open folder.
 4. Execute `Save VS Code's Schemas` command from Command Palette.